Southern Tablelands Weather

 Southern Tablelands Forecast

-Thursday Partly cloudy.
-Areas of frost and patchy fog in the southeast in the morning.
-Slight (30%) chance of a shower in the northwest, near zero chance elsewhere.
-Winds W 20 to 30 km/h in the evening.
+Tuesday Mostly sunny.
+Patches of frost in the early morning.
+Slight (20%) chance of a shower in the southeast, near zero chance elsewhere.
+Light winds becoming E 20 to 30 km/h in the evening.
 Daytime maximum temperatures 23 to 28.

 Southern Tablelands Weather Forecasts